Jung Woo-sung: Television

-Directorial work
+Directing

 In 2000 Jung had started to try his hand at directing.
 His first works were music videos for one of the top South Korean pop music group G.o.d.
 In 2012, he directed and starred in the promotional commercial for cable channel XTM.
 And a year later, Jung was among four celebrities who directed a short film using smartphone Samsung Galaxy S4 with the theme "Meet a Life Companion."
 His short Love explored the feelings of first love, and recorded 1.8 million views on YouTube.
 He then directed another short film for Samsung Galaxy S4, this time for the project "Story of Me and S4."
 In Jung's short Beginning of a Dream, Choi Jin-hyuk starred as an ordinary office worker who dreams of leaving his mundane existence and entering a world of fantasy; he is approached by a blue fish, rides a sports car at supersonic speed, sees a boy floating past holding a balloon, hangs out with a hippie band in their van, and meets himself as a young boy at a bus stop.

 In 2014, Jung along with actors Francis Ng and Chang Chen, directed three short films for Three Charmed Lives, an omnibus commissioned by the Hong Kong International Film Festival.
 Critics praised Jung's short The Killer Behind the Old Man as the strongest and most stylish entry.
 In it, a son hires an ultra-methodical hitman (played by Andy Choi) to assassinate his own father, but the killer however finds himself transfixed by the man's slow-moving and ordered life, and thus hesitates to carry through with his mission.

 Jung was invited to present The Killer Behind the Old Man at the 9th London Korean Film Festival in November 2014.

 His feature directorial debut A Man of Reason, starring himself, Kim Nam-gil, Park Sung-woong, and Kim Jun-han was invited to the Special Presentations section at 2022 Toronto International Film Festival where it had its world premiere in September 2022.